vintasoftware/django-react-boilerplate/README.md

 ```
 In the next steps, always remember to replace theprojectname with your project's name
 - [ ] Above: don't forget the `--extension` and `--name` params!
-- [ ] Navigate to the project's directory through your command line
+- [ ] Navigate to the project's directory through your command line.
 - [ ] Create a new virtualenv with either [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) or only virtualenv: `mkvirtualenv {{project_name}}` or `python -m venv {{project_name}}-venv`.
     > If you're using Python's virtualenv (the latter option), make sure to create the environment with the suggested name, otherwise it will be added to version control.
 - [ ] Make sure the virtualenv is activated `workon {{project_name}}` or `source {{project_name}}-venv/bin/activate`.